jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 sudo -u www-data php /var/www/nextcloud/occ background:cron
 ```
 ## Mail

-In the webGUI, go to user settings and insert mail adress for your x_nextcloud_admin_user you created earlier.
+In the web GUI, go to user settings and insert the mail address for the x_nextcloud_admin_user you created earlier.
-Naviate to Administration -> Basic settings to setup outgoing mail.
+Naviate to Administration -> Basic settings to set up outgoing mail.
 In my example, I am using Office365 with an AppPassword created in the account settings of MS365.
 ```config
 Servername: smtp.office365.com
 Port: 587